Overview

 Final Concept

-FOODAR’s Introduction screens onboard users by explaining the app’s structure and key functions, ensuring they can quickly access features without missing any capabilities.
+FOODAR’s introduction screens onboard users by explaining the app’s structure and key functions, ensuring they can quickly access features without missing any capabilities.

-AR Navigation and Scanning deliver a unique shopping experience by guiding users to products via in-store routing and presenting detailed, interactive product information in AR.
+AR navigation and scanning deliver a unique shopping experience by guiding users to products via in-store routing and presenting detailed, interactive product information in AR.
 Personal settings such as allergens and intolerances are highlighted directly on product cards alongside sustainability, ethical, and health-related information.

-The Shopping Assistant provides structured in-store guidance, helping users manage lists, track costs, while also enabling direct use of AR features within the flow.
+The shopping assistant provides structured in-store guidance, helping users manage lists, track costs, while also enabling direct use of AR features within the flow.

-Finally, the Payment module allows stress-free, cashless checkout, completing the shopping experience without waiting in queues.
+Finally, the payment module allows stress-free, cashless checkout, completing the shopping experience without waiting in queues.

 Conclusion